VenomXIX/docker-nodejs-discordjs/README.md

 # docker-nodejs-discordjs
-A base image for discord bots with discord js installed
+A base image for discord bots with discord js installed.